jayfang88/poodle-jump/README.md

 landedOn(platform) {
     let poBottom = this.y + this.r;

+    //Locate the bottom y of poodle and check if it is within the y values of
-    if ((poBottom <= platform.y + platform.h + 3) && (poBottom >= platform.y - 3) &&
+    //the platform.
+Check if poodle x edges are within 10px of platform x values. if ((poBottom <= platform.y + platform.h + 3) && (poBottom >= platform.y - 3) &&
     (this.x >= platform.x - this.r + 10) && (this.x <= platform.x + platform.w - 10)) {
+        //If poodle is already jumping or on it's way up, do not repeatedly jump.
-        if (this.yVel > 0) {
+        //Only jumps if yVel is positive, or the poodle is falling once again. if (this.yVel > 0) {
             this.jumping = true;
             this.heightJumped += (this.yVel * 4);